afdezl/instant-vpn/README.md

 The goal of this project is to create a VPN on demand every time you need it, resulting in a near zero cost.

-The VPN will only be accessible from your current IP address.

 ## Prerequisites

 * An [AWS](https://aws.amazon.com/) account.
 You can set one up in minutes.